microchip-pic-avr-examples/dspic33a-crypto-accelerator-module/README.md

 - Crypto Accelerator Module will be refered to as CAM throughout the remainder of the document.

 # Description
-A collection of MPLAB® X IDE projects to demonstrate the CAM operations:
+dsPIC33A Precompiled CAM Hardware Drivers and Demos are a collection of MPLAB® X IDE projects to demonstrate the CAM operations:
 - ECDSA Sign/Verify
 - Hashing
 - TRNG